obsidian-tasks-group/obsidian-tasks/docs/queries/regular-expressions.md

 - Illegal flags are ignored.
   - For example, the query `description regex matches /CASE/&` should give an error that `&` (and similar) are unrecognised flags.
 - The `tag` or `tags` instruction does not yet support regular expression searches.
+- [Lookahead and Lookbehind](https://www.regular-expressions.info/lookaround.html) searches are untested, and are presumed not to work on Apple mobile devices, or to cause serious performance problems with slow searches.

 ## Regular expression examples